 The Independent Bar is under increasing pressure both from solicitors' rights of audience and from government reforms and budget pressures.
 The commercial areas of the Bar are the most flourishing, with the criminal and matrimonial areas under particular pressure, being more dependent on Public Funding administered through the Legal Services Commission (Legal Aid).

 These factors, and the inherent risks involved in pursuing the self-employed career of independent practice, are leading increasing numbers of able, interested applicants to consider joining commercial firms of solicitors in order to pursue advocacy training within that profession.
 This has led the Bar to review its funding arrangements to prevent the brain drain to solicitors and, in particular, to oblige chambers to offer guaranteed funding for pupillage (the one year period of practical training.
-At present this minimum salary stands at £12,000 pa though many commercial sets will offer considerably more (up to £60,000 pa).

 The great majority of barristers train and work in independent practice, i.e. in chambers all over the country.
 However there are a number of employers, including many government departments, some of whom train but more of whom employ qualified barristers.